sonnh296/sonnh-blogapp/README.md

-## Blogs Application - sonnh (This repo is module includes 4 sub-repositories)
+## Blogs Application - sonnh (This repo is a module includes 4 sub-repositories)

 In this project, I use technologies in this table: